dannisonarias/Rails_transactions_app/README.md

 # Group our transactions

 The project is based on an app for grouping transactions by category with your family/friends.
-I am using amazon s3 with heroku for production.
+Using Heroku with Amazon s3 in production.

 ![sample](ss.png)
 ## Built With

 - Ruby v2.6.5
 - Ruby on Rails v5.2.4
+- Heroku
+- Amazon s3

 ## Live Demo
 https://salty-sea-13355.herokuapp.com/